IISc-Software-iGEM/bept/docs/out.md

 bept out -d /path/to/pqr_file /path/to/dx_file -i
 ```

-To generate all supported files, use the `-a | --all` flag for the same.
+To generate all supported files, use the `-a | --all-types` flag for the same.

 ```bash
 bept out -d /path/to/pqr_file /path/to/dx_file -a